 Between generally rough workmanship, the aforementioned poor marketing and a gun that was generally seen as a novelty or a “solution looking for a problem” the thunder five has been relegated to nothing more than a curio in the list of domestic American firearms.

 And that’s at best, with a fantastically overpowered and impractical .45-70 version being, charitably, a novelty and nothing more.

 That being said the concept of the gun had enough sway that it was revisited some years later by Taurus who succeeded, commercially, where MIL Inc. had tried and failed.

 Eight years after the MIL Inc. Thunder five stopped production, in 2006 Taurus comes onto the scene with their Judge and suddenly all eyes were on the “new” .410 revolver on the market.

-Granted, it is a much better looking piece of hardware than the Thunder five, and because it’s a Taurus you know you will get a lot of gun for your money.
+Granted, it is a much better looking piece of hardware than the Thunder five.
 You might say you get a lot of bang for your buck (Sorry, I couldn’t help myself).

 Available in a lustrous blue finished steel or full stainless steel construction, The Judge, I suppose, makes a handy defense weapon for the blind, the incredibly shaky (remember Don Knots in the shakiest gun in the west?), or those that encounter a lot of snakes.
-No, seriously, it does make for one hell of a snake gun.
+No, seriously, it does make a great snake gun.